 WSLB will be recognized as a premier organization that fosters a community free from domestic violence.
 Due to our efforts, families, individuals and future generations will have the awareness, tools, education and support to form and maintain violence-free relationships.
 WSLB will inspire others to eliminate domestic violence in their communities.

 WomenShelter was incorporated in 1977 by Dr. Virginia Corbett, who donated the house that was used as the first shelter.
 Dr. Corbett was a local psychologist and activist who became frustrated when she realized that her clients who were victims of domestic violence had no place to go when they wanted to leave their batterers.
-The 4-bedroom, 11-bed shelter was one of the first in Southern California, part of a growing movement to provide assistance for battered women and their children.
+The 4-bedroom, 11-bed supportive housing facility was one of the first in Southern California, part of a growing movement to provide assistance for battered women and their children.

 WomenShelter was originally funded by CEDA, a federal grant program.
 Staffed by a dedicated group of women, many survivors of domestic violence themselves, WSLB was a safe haven for women and their children.
 There were no offices or outreach center then.
 In fact, the staff worked from TV trays in the house’s living room.